alex-pakalniskis/Lagrange/_posts/2020-03-05-measuring-the-last-mile.md

 * Is average trip length affected by plan type?
 * Do weekly and hourly ridership patterns vary by plan type?

+To try and better understand how the two user types may ride differently, I compared the average trip time for each group.
+As seen in the figure below, customers take disproportionately longer bike rides than subscribers.
 ![average trip durations by bike-share user type in LA Metro, 2016-2019](/assets/img/metro-bike-share-trip-duration.png)

 ![ride daytypes by bike-share user type in LA Metro, 2016-2019](/assets/img/metro-bike-share-ride-day-types.png)